Full-Time Research or Study Grants

-Fulbright Austria (the Austrian-American Educational Commission) offers up to seven awards for full-time research.
+Fulbright Austria (the Austrian-American Educational Commission) offers up to eight awards for full-time research.
 Four of these are Fulbright-Mach awards funded by the Austrian Ministry of Science, Research and Economy and are specifically designated for PhD candidates.

 9 months: October 1 to June 30, beginning with an orientation in Vienna in late September.

 Candidates at all degree levels will be considered, including graduate-level students and PhD candidates.
 Applications are also welcome from musicians enrolled in performance programs; students in the natural sciences and/or engineering whose projects may require extensive lab time; or selected volunteer and service projects requiring extensive time on-site.

 Candidates who are graduating seniors or have recently completed their undergraduate degrees may apply for full-time research and study grants, but should note that the limited number of grants in this category, and competition with candidates of more advanced academic standing is rigorous every year.
 Therefore, they are advised to apply for the grants combined with English teaching assistantships.
 Individuals who have applied for, but who are not selected for, full-time research grants may – at the discretion of Fulbright Austria – alternatively be considered for a grant combined with a teaching assistantship.

 Fulbright Austria reviews project proposals for their coherence and quality and also takes into account their ability to ultimately contribute to the promotion of mutual understanding between the people of Austria and the United States.
 It is especially, but by no means exclusively, interested in the promotion of Austrian studies or grant proposals that enhance Austrian-American collaboration.